mwhapples/BrailleBlaster-NG-docs/manual.md

 ##### Setting Your Own Margin

-There are times when you have text that doesn't conform to BrailleBlaster's existing style options.
-There are many oddities when formatting braille and they can't all be covered by a predetermined style.
-For these situations, you can use Set Cell Position, which allows you to set the indentation for the line of text at the cursor's position.
+There are times when you have text that doesn’t conform to BrailleBlaster’s existing style options.
+There are many oddities when formatting braille and they can’t all be covered by a predetermined style.
+For these situations, you can use Set Cell Position, which allows you to set the indentation for the line of text at the cursor’s position.

 To set your own margin: